Deltares/Wflow.jl/docs/src/lateral/sediment.md

 Both the inland and river sediment model take into account sediment flux or transport of sediment in water, either in overland flow or in the stream flow.
-These two transport are distinguished in two different strucutures.
+These two transport are distinguished in two different structures.

 ## Inland Sediment Model